-Improving Patient Care with Skype for Business Call Center Integration
+Improving Patient Care with Skype Call Center Integration

 For SalusCare, a not-for-profit mental health and substance abuse service provider in Southwest Florida, its contact center, or “Welcome Center” isn’t about selling widgets—it’s about helping people change their lives.
 SalusCare provides outpatient, residential, emergency/crisis services, detox, prevention programming, and community-based services to individuals living in their homes.